Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe

 The first thing that I think makes a difference is that a great rider is one who is willing to put the time in.
 The great riders don't miss an opportunity to get on a horse.
 If their lesson gets canceled, they reschedule it.
 They prioritize riding in their lives.
 I'm not saying a great rider can't do anything besides ride—they just prioritize it.
 They will always choose to ride over other options.
 If a day comes that it's either ride or do something else, they will choose to ride.

 The great riders are not picky about the horses that they will ride.
 They will ride anything that they are given the opportunity to—good, bad, flashy, homely.
 The great riders will ride them all, and ride them happily.
 They will be grateful for the opportunity to try new horses.
 They know that they can take something with them from every ride.
 Every horse has something to teach you.
 The great riders know that and take advantage of it every chance they get.

 2. They Watch Others Ride

 I don't mean that they just watch their friends jump courses at shows, I mean they watch any skilled rider and study them.
-Whether in person or pictures in books and magazines, many times, it helps us to understand what things are supposed to look like by seeing it being done.
+Whether in person or pictures in books and magazines, watching helps us to understand what things are supposed to look like by seeing it done the right way.
 That way, you can save that vision in your head and try to recreate it when you ride.

 You watch the cause and effect.
 You watch other riders and see what works and doesn't work.
 What do they do that brings out the best in the horse?
 You watch and see that if they do a certain thing, the horse will respond in a certain way and understand why.
 They take it all in.
 They realize you can learn about riding by watching others ride.